Structural fluctuations in active glasses: Setting and observables

 \subsubsection{Run and Tumble Particles}

-In the RTPs, the particle attempts to move at a constant speed, similar to the ABPs.
+In the RTPs~\cite{Solon_2015}, the particle attempts to move at a constant speed, similar to the ABPs.
 However, their directions change abruptly and randomly.
 The force vector, $\vb*{f}$, is described by Eq.~(\ref{eq:abp}).
 Meanwhile, each angle $\theta_i$ changes randomly in the range of $0\le \theta_i < 2\pi$ with a probability per unit time $P_\text{\rm tumble} = 1-e^{-R_{\rm tumble}}$, where $R_{\rm tumble}$ is a constant rate.
-Hereafter, the active glass model that uses this active force is referred to as the RTP glass.
+Hereafter, we refer to the active glass model with this active force as the RTP glass.